tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 # Omnichannel Inventory Postman Setup for Partners

-_Created by Tom Zarr with key contributions from Sandra Golden and Jordane Bachelet_
+_Created by Tom Zarr with key contributions and examples from Sandra Golden and Jordane Bachelet_

 This material is supplemental to the Omnichannel Inventory Partner Learning Camp course.
 See the course for the complete setup including configuring OpenSSL and a JWT (JSON Web Token) on Windows.

-This postman collection contains API endpoints from various Salesforce Commerce domains, but the emphasis is on completing B2B Commerce checkouts and performing operational tasks related to that end through the Connect API and other flavors of API available on the Salesforce platform.
+This postman collection contains API endpoints from various Salesforce Commerce domains, but the emphasis is uploading inventory levels, monitoring or deleting jobs in that regard, and getting availability levels through the Connect API.

-Unlike many other Postman collections, this one is meant to be user friendly and have meaningful error messages when something is not set up correctly or there are issues in the request chains.
+Unlike many other Postman collections, this one is meant to be *user friendly* and have *meaningful error messages* when something is not set up correctly or there are issues in the request chains.

 ## ⚠️ Disclaimers